Find out about key dates in the placement process.

 Why haven't I received my placement outcome yet?

-For entry in 2019, outcome advice was sent to most applicants by email on the evening of 6 July 2018.
-Please check your email spam/junk folder before contacting the Unit.
-If you chose to receive mail only, the advice was posted on 6 July.
+For entry in 2020, outcome advice was sent to most applicants by email on the evening of 5 July 2019.
+Please check your email spam/junk folder before contacting the Team.
+If you chose to receive mail only, the advice was posted on 5 July.
 Mailed outcome advice will take longer depending on your postal service.
 We cannot send the outcome by email if it has already been sent by mail.
-If you have not received the email by mid-July you can email the Unit.
-If you want to change from mail only to email, send an email to the Unit.
-The request will be processed after 19 July.
+If you have not received the email or mail by 12 July you can email the Team.
+If you are on a reserve list and you want to change from mail only to email, send an email to the Team.
+The request will be processed after 12 July.
 Some applications are on hold for further processing and the outcome will be sent as soon as possible.

 Can I change the school choices now that I know my child's score?

 You cannot change school choices when you find that your child was unsuccessful but could have qualified for a different school or the transport arrangements are not practical.
 School choices cannot be changed after the release of placement outcomes except in strong extenuating circumstances.
-Any request must be accompanied by documentary evidence and must be approved by the Unit and the school.
+Any request must be accompanied by documentary evidence and must be approved by the Team Leader and the school.
 If a change is approved, the student may be placed on a reserve list for another school with no guarantee of a place becoming available.

 Why didn't I get detailed information about the scores?